 An untidy workplace can cause injuries.
-Good housekeeping practices are essential to ensure a safe workplace.
-For example:
+Good housekeeping practices are essential to ensure a safe workplace, for example:

-- the entry, exits and access ways in the workplace are kept clean and clear of materials and waste - a safe system implemented for collecting, storing and disposing of excess or waste materials by providing adequate rubbish bins and recycling bins - enough area is allocated to safely store materials or plant for the construction work - temporary electrical supply cables are positioned so as not to present tripping hazards (off the floor or away from access routes as far as is reasonably practicable) - materials are safely stacked, away from fences and hoardings and located to minimise re-handling and reduce transport distances - combustible and flammables substances and other hazardous chemicals are safely store and clearly identify - protruding objects such as exposed nails etc are removed or covered.
+- the entry, exits and access ways in the workplace are kept clean and clear of materials and waste - a safe system implemented for collecting, storing and disposing of excess or waste materials by providing adequate rubbish bins and recycling bins - enough area is allocated to safely store materials or plant for the construction work - temporary electrical supply cables are positioned so as not to present tripping hazards (off the floor or away from access routes as far as is reasonably practicable)

+- materials are safely stacked away from fences and hoardings and located to minimise re-handling and reduce transport distances - combustible and flammables substances and other hazardous chemicals are safely stored and clearly identified - protruding objects such as exposed nails etc. are removed or covered.

-For a construction project, principal contractors must also ensure, so far as is reasonably practicable, the storage, movement and disposal of construction materials and waste at the workplace are without risks to health and safety.
-This should be considered when preparing the WHS management plan.
+For a construction project, principal contractors must also ensure, so far as is reasonably practicable, that the storage, movement and disposal of construction materials and waste at the workplace are without risks to health and safety.